Florida ride dismantled after teen’s fatal fall, mother calls it ‘bittersweet moment’

 A representative from ICON Park said in a statement it supports both the demolition of the ride and the Tyre Sampson legislation.

-“We agree with the goal to ensure extra diligence and oversight with mid- to small-attraction operators for ride training, testing and process documentation, which we also focus on in our own rigorous ride safety protocols,” wrote the company in a statement.
+“We agree with the goal to ensure extra diligence and oversight with mid- to small-attraction operators for ride training, testing, and process documentation, which we also focus on in our rigorous ride safety protocols,” wrote the company in a statement.

 The Associated Press contributed to this report.